 My favorite spot was a nearby beach that is connected to the film Whale Rider.
 It’s a lyrical, beautifully filmed movie that tells the story of a young girl who must overcome the objections of her grandfather to take her rightful place as a tribal leader.
 The climax of the story is the girl’s response to the stranding of whales on the shore of their coastal village (I won’t tell you more, as you need to see the movie for yourself).

 As we pulled up to the pristine beach, Anne told us the story of how in 1970, 59 sperm whales stranded themselves here for unknown reasons.
 “We consider the whale to be our ancestor, and the stranding was a terrible tragedy for our entire community,” she recalls.
 “It was the saddest thing I’ve ever seen.
 I was one of many who came to the beach to try to save them.
 I stood by a whale and cried and cried, and I could see that the whale was crying too.”

 The Maori were unsuccessful in their efforts.
 All 59 of the whales perished, and their bodies were buried here on this windswept beach.
 The story of the stranding provided part of the inspiration for the story of the Whale Rider.

-We left the beach and continued touring, ending our day with a bounteous feast shared with nearly a hundred Gisborne residents, who entertained us with traditional dances and singing (an event organized by Titirangi Maori Experiences).
+We left the beach and continued touring, ending our day with a bounteous feast shared with nearly a hundred Gisborne residents, who entertained us with traditional dances and singing.
 It was a lively and entertaining evening, a rich immersion in Maori culture.